 Dr. King’s call for solidarity is a message that transcends time, place and issue and is evoked by people fighting for social justice on every continent.

-Our first project is a touring exhibition focused on the US civil rights movement and its music which tells the extraordinary story of some of the less well-known women, men and children involved.
+Our main project is a touring exhibition focused on the US civil rights movement and its music which tells the extraordinary story of some of the less well-known women, men and children involved.
 We also highlight some of the many struggles for freedom in the UK.
 The exhibition and related activities examine key events, themes and tactics, demonstrating what leads people to become and stay active in campaigns.
 We illustrate how the US civil rights movement has affected people in the UK, and worldwide and helped inspire subsequent women’s, peace and gay liberation movements.
 As the exhibition travels, it links with local communities, incorporating lessons from UK campaigns for freedom, equality and human rights.
 Using arts and intergenerational activities, we show how change for social justice can happen led by ‘people like us’.